 At the end of each reporting period, the Group reviews the carrying amount of its tangible and intangible assets to determine whether there is any indication that those assets have suffered an impairment loss.
 If any such indication exists, the recoverable amount of the asset is estimated in order to determine the extent of the impairment loss.
-Where it is not possible to estimate the recoverable amount (higher of value in use and fair value less costs of disposal) of an individual asset, the Group estimates the recoverable amount of the cash generating unit to which the asset belongs.
+Where it is not possible to estimate the recoverable amount (higher of value in use and fair value less costs of disposal) of an individual asset, the Group estimates the recoverable amount of the asset belongs.